Internationally renowned pop star meets the planet's sexiest soccer player. What could go wrong?

 And as countless people looking to start a new chapter had learned before them, moving to sunny California can indeed help you begin anew.
 Or perhaps even turn back time.

 At the end of 2007 Victoria embarked on a tour with the Spice Girls on behalf of their greatest-hits album, which was greeted with all the fanfare you could imagine.
 She also dug in her stilettos and started to expand her Britain-born fashion empire, launching her eponymous label in 2008.
-She won Designer Brand of the Year at the British Fashion Awards in 2011 and became the latest high-end designer to collaborate with Target last year.
+She won Designer Brand of the Year at the British Fashion Awards in 2011 and in 2017 became the latest high-end designer to collaborate with Target.

 David suffered some injuries early on but ultimately thrived with the Galaxy, winning two titles and turning the team's humble stadium in Carson into a real destination.